dancorreia-swe/edu-ai/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+All AI logic can be seen in `trpc/index.ts`.

 ## Deploy on Vercel